ngs-official/JOHANs-NUKER/README.md

 * Make sure all the files are in one folder and that no other files are in it.
 * Check to see if you are on the latest version.
 * See if the 'config.txt' file is properly set-up: your bot's token, then your user ID, and then your preferred prefix each in their own line without anything else in that exact order.
-* You can DM me on Discord at 'J0HAN#6805' for any help, don't feel shy!
+* You can DM me on Discord at 'ngs_official' for any help!
+Don't feel shy.